-An evaluation of subsequent events through February 10, 2022, the date these Consolidated Financial Statements were issued, was completed to determine whether any circumstances warranted recognition or disclosure of events or transactions in the Consolidated Financial Statements as at December 31, 2021.
-Subsequent events have been appropriately disclosed in these Consolidated Financial Statements as described in note 27, "Subsequent Event".
+An evaluation of subsequent events through February 9, 2023, the date these Consolidated Financial Statements were issued, was completed to determine whether any circumstances warranted recognition or disclosure of events or transactions in the Consolidated Financial Statements as at December 31, 2022.
+No subsequent events have been identified for disclosure in these Consolidated Financial Statements.